-But why should a programmer, network engineer, or help desk technician take project management training?
+But why should a programmer, network engineer, or help desk technician get PMP certified?
 Especially if they are relatively new to the industry?

 There are many great answers to this question, which we will explore below, but primarily, PMP training and certification will instill organizational, time management and resource management skills in your day to day work.
 The earlier you learn this, the more productive and effective you will be as your career progresses.

 Eight more benefits PMP certification will afford you:

 1.Competitive advantage in the job market

 Despite the shortage of skilled IT workers in the Washington DC and US job markets, companies are expecting more from each position.
 So in a workplace where every other candidate holds similar technical IT qualifications to yours, you need a unique skill that gives you a competitive edge over fellow job seekers.

 PMP certification is one of the more useful tools to have in your career toolbox.
 As well as being a professionally accredited certification, project management qualifications have the added advantage of demonstrating your broader strategic planning skills, further setting you above other candidates.

 Indeed, the past few years have seen growth in demand for PMP training by technology industry players including network engineers and programmers, hoping to carve out their niche or push their IT project management careers forward.